Events

 RocketJob::Subscribers::Server.publish(:pause)

-Resume all paused Rocket Job servers:
+Resume all paused servers:

 RocketJob::Subscribers::Server.publish(:resume)